 is Scala’s way of defining an anonymous function from an argument named b of type Boolean to a result defined by this if expression.
 This function is the second argument to the chain.
 The first argument is the element Flip(0.7).
 The chain represents the probabilistic model in which first a Boolean is produced, where true is produced with probability 0.7, then the function is applied to obtain either Constant(1) or Select(0.4 -> 2, 0.6 -> 3), and finally the resulting element is used to produce an integer.

 This is exactly the same model as that represented by the conditional element in the previous subsection.
 It is easy to see that any conditional can be represented by a chain in a similar way.
 Chaining is in fact an extremely powerful concept and we will see a number of examples of it in this tutorial.
 It is sufficient to represent all compound elements.
 All the compound elements in the previous section can be represented using a chain, and many of them are actually implemented that way.
+Note that there is a version of Chain that utilizes two parents and requires a function from a tuple of the parent types to the output type.
+If more parents are required for a Chain, multiple Chains can be nested together.

 Apply and Inject